 Jackson is a very small town located in the state of Louisiana.
 With a population of 3,788 people and two constituent neighborhoods, Jackson is the 108th largest community in Louisiana.

 Jackson is an extremely ethnically-diverse town.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Jackson include Irish, French , English, and Italian.
+Important ancestries of people in Jackson include French , German, English, and Italian.